drex04/drex04/README.md

 ### I'm a software engineer with a background in system architecture, systems engineering, and IT strategy.

-- 🎵 I'm currently working on [Crater][crater-web], a music discovery platform that allows users to explore DJ tracklists aggregated from multiple sources (e.g. internet radio stations, record labels, event promoters) and recommends playlists based on their preferences.
+- 🎵 I'm currently working on Crater, a music discovery platform that allows users to explore DJ tracklists aggregated from multiple sources (e.g. internet radio stations, record labels, event promoters) and recommends playlists based on their preferences.

-### You can connect with me through my [personal website][website] or on [LinkedIn][linkedin].
+### You can connect with me through LinkedIn.

 ### Languages and Tools: